Learning how to subnet accurately and quickly is key to success in the IT field and to passing networking certifications such as the CCNA.

 PC1 needs to communicate with PC2 at 203.0.113.20.
 It compares the network portion of its own address (203.0.113) with the destination IP address 203.0.113.20 and sees that they match, so it knows that PC2 is on the same subnet.
 It can communicate directly with PC2 without having to go via a router.

 PC1 needs to communicate with PC3 at 192.168.30.10.
 It compares the network portion of its own address (203.0.113) with the destination IP address 192.168.30.20 and sees that they are different, so it knows that PC3 is on a different subnet.
 It needs to go via its default gateway router to communicate with PC3.

-Hosts in the same subnet should all be configured with the same subnet mask or there will most likely be connectivity issues.
+Hosts in the same subnet address should all be configured with the same subnet mask, or there will likely be connectivity issues.

-Note that by coincidence PC1 and PC3 have the same value for their host bits in our example (10).
+Note that by coincidence, PC1 and PC3 have the same value for their host bits in our example (10).
 This is not a problem because they are on different subnets.
-Each device needs to have unique host bits within its own subnet, but devices in different subnets can have the same host bits.
+Each device must have unique host bits within its own subnet, but devices in different subnets can have the same host bits.

 IP Address Classes and their Default Subnet Masks